 “Grace’s ultimate wish is that the doctor would have made a correct diagnosis and that she would have just celebrated her seventh Fourth of July with her son,” Cosgrove said.

-Patel and her practice, Adventist Health Partners, were defendants in the case.
-An attorney representing Patel said, “Adventist Health Partners cannot comment on the verdict at this time because the case is continuing with post-trial proceedings.”
+The physician and her practice, Adventist Health Partners, were defendants in the case.
+An attorney representing the physician said, “Adventist Health Partners cannot comment on the verdict at this time because the case is continuing with post-trial proceedings.”

 Adventist Health Partners (AHP) is a physician group offering primary and specialty care in Illinois, U.S. It contracts with insurance plans through the Adventist Health Network.